 Enforce system goals that you establish.

-Use the automated pools daemon feature to identify available resources and then monitor workloads to detect when your specified objectives are no longer being satisfied.
+Use the automated pools daemon functionality to identify available resources and then monitor workloads to detect when your specified objectives are no longer being satisfied.
 The daemon can take corrective action if possible, or the condition can be logged.